 Gallbladder Surgery (Cholecystectomy)

 In preparation for gallbladder surgery, patients will be evaluated in order to determine if they are candidates for the laparoscopic approach.
-Today, a cholecystectomy is now most often performed in a minimally invasive manner, using tiny incisions in the abdomen and allowing the surgeon to access the gallbladder with specially made surgical tools including a high definition camera called a laparoscope.
+Today, a cholecystectomy is now most often performed in a laparoscopic manner, using tiny incisions in the abdomen and allowing the surgeon to access the gallbladder with specially made surgical tools including a high definition camera called a laparoscope.
 As a result of this minimally invasive entry into the abdomen, patients often recovery faster, have a shorter hospital stay, feel less pain and experience less blood loss.

 There is a possibility, as with any laparoscopic surgery, that the procedure will have to be converted to an open procedure during surgery.
-In certain cases, a special x-ray process called a cholangiogram will be performed during surgery.
+In certain cases, a special x-ray process called a cholangiogram will be performed during the course of the procedure.
 The surgeon will inject contrast dye into the common bile duct to see if there are any additional stones.
 If additional stones are found in the common bile duct, the surgeon may not be able to remove them as part of the minimally invasive procedure.
-At that point, the surgeon could decide to convert the surgery to an open procedure in order to remove those stones along with the gallbladder,
+At that point, the surgeon could decide to convert the surgery to an open procedure in order to remove those stones along with the gallbladder.

 Some patients will have short or longer term conditions associated with their gallbladder removal.
 These usually revolve around the gastrointestinal tract and may include diarrhea, gas, bloating, nausea, and pain.
 With that said, surgery is the only effective treatment for larger, symptomatic gallstones.
 Further, not all symptoms are a direct cause of the removal of the gallbladder and may be caused by other as yet undiagnosed conditions.
 Please speak to us to learn more about the risks associated with a gallbladder removal.